umarcor/hwstudio/docs/source/userguide.rst

 **External collections**

 Set the external collections path in your system.
-This absolute route should contain Icestudio collections (directories or symbolic links to directories) that will be loaded as external collections.
+This absolute route should contain hwstudio collections (directories or symbolic links to directories) that will be loaded as external collections.

 **Remote hostname**